seiyaku

 Enclosed in a circle, the Broken Cross has been the emblem of the UK's Campaign for Nuclear Disarmament since 1958 and the symbol has become synonymous with 'Peace'.

 The designer of the CND logo, Gerald Holtom, chose something that would be easily recognisable, like the radioactivity hazard symbol, and circular, so it would be suitable for a badge.
-It was not his intention to use a Broken Cross per se, but simply incorporated the semaphore positions of 'N' and 'D', an acronym for Nuclear Disarmament.
+It wasn't his intention to use a Broken Cross per se, but simply incorporated the semaphore positions of 'N' and 'D', an acronym for Nuclear Disarmament.
 (For other peace symbols, see Pax Cross and Dove Cross).

 CND feel the best way to change the world's nuclear threat is for governments to set an example by unilaterally disarming their nuclear arsenal, believing that a multinational approach is unrealistic.
 In the 1980s the UK Government, and particularly the Tories, preferred the public to embrace a multinational approach and attempted to discredit CND and similar peace organisations by supporting organisations such as Youth for Multilateral Disarmament and the Coalition for Peace through Security.
-They attacked the CND as a front for supporting Communism, referring to C, N, D as a not-so-imaginative Communists, Neutralists, and Defeatists.
+They attacked the CND as a front for supporting Communism, prosaically referring to C, N, D as Communists, Neutralists, and Defeatists.